bitsofcotton/ddpmopt/README.md

 Also, we want to decompose some of the meanings by bitsofcotton/specific and backport them into here, however, implementation of them isn't now.

 Beating their decomposition speed, we can do goki_check_cc:test.py:wgpred command they have pixel context prediction is predicted to get better result than each graphics each pixel context but they're heavy enough to run.

+# Tips on montecarlo
+We're using montecarlo method to get prediction, this is needed also this might because of adding the average contexts outside needs some addition to the information but we're getting .9 probability in ideal.

 # Usage:
     # copy color structure